Cart

 People in the area say that they have stopped contacting any government officials about these problems.
 “There is a tremendous distrust now between the people and the government,” says Dr. Karen Coelho, urban anthropologist and Assistant Professor, Madras Institute of Development Studies.
 “The government does not believe that people will move and accommodate themselves, while the people do not believe that the government will deliver on any of their promises.”

-While the residents of the slum are aware of Anna University’s claim over Kallu Kuttai, they are misinformed about the extent of the property.
-“We don’t live on Anna University’s land.
+While the residents of the slum are aware of Anna University’s claim over Kallu Kuttai, they were misinformed about the extent of the property.
+“We do not live on Anna University’s land.
 They only own the lake in the area,” says 42-year-old Anna Durai, a fish vendor who moved here from Kannagi Nagar two years ago.
 Kamakshi, who has lived here for 15 years, and Rani share the same understanding.

 “Nobody stopped us when we first moved in,” says Rani.
 “We’ve been staying here for so many decades, so why should we leave?” says Stella, who has been living in Thiruvalluvar Nagar for the last 10 years.
 “Our voter IDs and ration cards all say that we belong here,” she explains, holding out a tattered green ration card that reads: No. 27, Subhash Chandra Bose Street, Perungudi.